LiZhenhuan1019/clevo_fan_control/README.md

 # clevo_fan_control
 Clevo fan control on linux.
 From https://github.com/SkyLandTW/ClevoECView/blob/master/fanctrl.c.

-Just added a line to make it work for another fan on my laptop.
+Added a line to make it work for both fans on my laptop.

+Compiled using gcc and Tested on Clevo P750DMG.

+# Usage

+    ./fanctrl N

+  where N is a number between 0 and 100.